idbrii/lua-logchan/README.md

 # Requirements

-Bundles rxi/classic (MIT) to provide oop, but usage is very basic.
+Bundles a basic class implmentation.
 Replace with your own class library trivially.

 # License